-In our 14th year of programming, your support will help ETM-LA continue closing the gap for low-income area schools that remain deprived of in-school, yearlong music and arts programs.
-We are standing alongside our schools through this difficult time, and we are more resolved than ever in our mission to support those who would otherwise not have quality access to education; nor the safety net in times such as these.
+This past school year, ETM-LA pivoted to provide distance learning instruction and resources to approximately 17,500 students across LA County.
+In our upcoming 15th year of programming, your support will help ETM-LA continue closing the gap for low-income area schools that remain deprived of in-school, yearlong music and arts programs.
+We are standing alongside our schools through this difficult time, and we are more resolved than ever in our mission to support equity and access in providing quality music education.

-Thank you to those who have generously given to help provide important music education services to disadvantaged schools, and to students like Ana!
+Thank you to those who have generously given to help provide important music education services to disadvantaged schools, and to students like Ethan, Audrey, and Ingrid!